ponceto/aym-js/src/content/code.md

 ---
 ## SOURCE CODE

-The official source code repository is hosted on a private gitlab-ce server but some public mirrors are available.
+The official source code repository is hosted on a private [GitLab CE](https://gitlab.com/rluna-gitlab/gitlab-ce) server but some public mirrors are available and synchronized with the official repository.

 ### Public git mirrors